sfigg/commercialization-public/manufacture/desktop/prepare-a-snapshot-of-the-pc-generalize-and-capture-windows-images-blue-sxs.md

     DISM /Cleanup-Image /Image=C:\ /StartComponentCleanup /ResetBase /ScratchDir:C:\Temp
     ```

     where *C* is the drive letter of the Windows partition.
-Beginning with Windows 10, version 1607, you can specify the /Defer parameter with /Resetbase to defer any long-running cleanup operations to the next automatic maintenance.
+You can specify the /Defer parameter with /Resetbase to defer any long-running cleanup operations to the next automatic maintenance.
 But we highly recommend you **only** use /Defer as an option in the factory where DISM /Resetbase requires more than 30 minutes to complete.

 ### <span id="Capture_the_image"></span><span id="capture_the_image"></span><span id="CAPTURE_THE_IMAGE"></span>Step 7: Capture the image